When I first heard about the charcoal snake method in grilling, I wondered why anyone would call a smoking technique by such an objectionable word?

 - Because you cannot load in much wood, it can’t deliver the hallmarks of smoked food: the crusty bark, crimson smoke ring, and rich smoke flavor.

-You also cannot use the snake in any smaller, or travel style BBQs, there’s just not enough room to create the snake and to have the food far enough away from the heat source for indirect cooking.
+You also cannot use the snake in any smaller, or travel style portable charcoal grills, there’s just not enough room to create the snake and to have the food far enough away from the heat source for indirect cooking.

 Outside Temperature Vs. Grill Wall Thickness